hskrasek/hskrasek.github.io/_posts/2016-02-21-working-with-raw-queue-data-laravel.markdown

 Two seconds may not seem like a hard feat to accomplish, but some tasks can really slow an application down, such as sending email(s).
 One way to get around this is to defer the task to a queue, to be processed later.

 Laravel has a built-in [queue service][2] that offers a unified API for working with multiple queueing back-ends.
-This queue service makes working with and hanling queues within the framework a breeze by pushing a JSON payload onto the queue containing a PHP serialization of the "job" class.
+This queue service makes working with and handling queues within the framework a breeze by pushing a JSON payload onto the queue containing a PHP serialization of the "job" class.

 ```javascript
 {